chimeraki/Coupled-Oscillators/README.md

-# coupledSLoscillators
+# coupled oscillators

-Includes stability analysis and node activity of a coupled staurt landau oscillator system.
+Dynamical states and stability analysis of a network of coupled stuart landau oscillators